DSumm18/schoolgle-app-2025/README.md

 ## Acknowledgments

-- Design inspired by modern educational applications
+- Design inspired by modern educational applications and Google's material design
 - Built as a clean alternative to previous versions